 10 Insights from Retail Design Expo 2017

-Quinine took centre stage at Retail Design Expo 2017, welcoming visitors to its innovative, interactive exhibition stand over two hugely stimulating days.
+Quinine took centre stage at Retail Design Expo 2017.
+We explored and introduced pioneering experiential retail trends and welcomed visitors to our innovative, interactive exhibition stand over two hugely stimulating days.

 We sponsored and hosted the Retail Design and Branding Theatre, facilitating great discussion and debate from many of the world’s leading influencers in retail.
-The theatre was a hub of knowledge and learning, as we looked ahead and predicted ‘The Future of Retail’.
+The theatre was a hub of knowledge and learning, as we looked ahead and predicted ‘The Future of Retail’ and discussed experiential retail trends.

 Each day’s conference programme was opened by Quinine’s founder Ian Johnston, and chaired by Design Business Association CEO Deborah Dawton.